Yexan/Angular_Blog/README.md

 **Note**: make the JSON file basename correspond to the path of your article (with a slug style).

 **Note 2**: The description field in your JSON file is interpreted in the template file like HTML so feel free to write your article in HTML ! :)

+## Demo

+You can find a demo here : http://adrienmartinet.com/tests/hepta_blog/